 A separate frame structure makes it easier to replace panels.
 A panel may become damaged or it may need to be replaced by a specialised panel such as one containing a water jacket or solar array.

 The frame structure should be the means of collecting rain water.
 These could possibly be internal gutters.
 Rainwater is then collected internally for flushing toilets.
 This means that panels with integrated frames can be butt-jointed together without the need for waterproof gasgets.
 The panels could be made of perforated metal sheet to collect rain water.
-This would also make it easier to form into the ellipsoidal shape.
+This would also make it easier to form them into the ellipsoidal shape.

 The central part of the roof is clad with super-tiles or panel sections that are shaped like the vanes of a camera's variable aperture system.
 The vanes are made of pressed metal (aluminium or stainless steel), carbon-plastic or fibre-glass.
 There is a downward fold along the clockwise edge of each panel and an upward fold along the anti-clockwise edge.
 Thus the clockwise edge is higher than the anticlockwise edge.
 This causes rain water to flow towards the concave anti-clockwise edge of each panel, creating a fast flow along this edge.
 This flow ends up tangential to the outer circumference of the roof, where it is received by down-pipes located at the 8 points along the circumference where each pair of panels meet.
 Each panel has necessary strengthening forms stuck or spot welded to its lower surface.
 These forms contain fixing points for fastening the panel to the wooden framework of the shell.